-What to do in the evening in Paris after a full day of sightseeing, museum hopping, enrichment classes, shopping till you dropped or intense business meetings is one of the biggest dilemmas for the solo traveler.
+What to do in Paris in the evening after you have enjoyed a full day of sightseeing, museum hopping, enrichment classes, shopping till you dropped or intense business meetings is one of the biggest dilemmas for the solo traveler.
 Where do I want to dine?
 Do I feel like going to the the theater or being entertained in some way?
-And then again, should I should just go back to the hotel, watch TV and go to bed early?
+And then again, should I should just go back to my hotel, watch TV and go to bed early?
 These common questions beg for a suitable answer.

-From my many years of solo travel and now as a luxury travel blogger, I am happy to share one of my after hours activities that I have come to greatly enjoy, going solo to the "best lounges" in major cities all over the world.
+From my many years of solo travel and now as a luxury travel blogger, I am happy to share one of my favorite after hours activities that I have come to greatly enjoy, is going solo to the best lounges in major cities all over the world.
 During my last trip to Paris in late November, 2017, I made it a point to have a cocktail, glass of French wine or champagne at five of the most luxurious lounges in the world, each equality wonderful and distinctive.

 Before I elaborate on this top five list, I would like to communicate some personal background information.
 Briefly, I was raised in a family where both of my parents did not drink.
 In fact my parent's attitude was enjoying alcohol in any form was an expensive, dangerous habit to be avoided.
 Consequently, I was one of the rare American high school and college students that didn't drink.
 Being highly social, I was lucky I had a fun-filled adolescence without alcohol.

-My attitude changed dramatically when I met and married my husband who was a sophisticated, architect building his professional practice.
+My attitude changed dramatically when I met and married my husband who was a sophisticated architect who at the time was just starting to build his professional practice.
 During our courtship and beyond we traveled extensively.
-One of the things my husband loved to do was have a cocktail in the best lounge in the city where we were which was usually in our hotel because he also had an affinity for staying in the best hotels.
-Bottomline: He "carried me over the threshold" of my bar/alcohol prejudice and fear.
+One of the things my husband loved to do was have a cocktail in the best lounge in the city where ever we were which was usually in our hotel because he also had an affinity for staying in the best hotels.
+Bottomline: He carried me over the threshold of my bar/alcohol prejudice and fear.
 His influence of having a wonderful drink or glass of wine in an elegant lounge before retiring for the day changed my attitude completely.

 Now for my list of the Top 5 Luxury Lounges in Paris for the solo traveler and a little bit about what makes each one so special, plus, some of my personal observations.